onejun992/pengyuanjun.github.io/index.md

 I received my Ph.D. in Cultural Contents from the Department of Global Cultural Contents at Sangmyung University, Korea.

-My primary field of research is Cultural Contents Studies, with cultural hybridity as a central conceptual framework.
+My primary field of research is Cultural Contents Studies, with cultural hybridity theory and its perspectives forming the core theoretical framework of my research.
-I focus in particular on Japanese subculture, otaku culture, and two-dimensional (ACG: animation, comics, and games) contents and cultures.
+I focus in particular on Japanese subculture, otaku culture, and two-dimensional · ACG (animation, comics, and games) cultural contents.

-Within the East Asian socio-cultural context, my research pays close attention to cultural export and reversed cultural flows, as well as processes of globalization, glocalization, and hybridization as forms of cultural transition.
+Within the socio-cultural context of East Asia and the contemporary new media environment, my research pays close attention to the relationships of integration between subculture and mainstream culture, as well as to phenomena of cultural export and reversed cultural flows of cultural contents, and analyzes processes of cultural transition and transformation such as globalization, glocalization, and hybridization.

 From the perspective of cultural contents re-creation and the reconstruction of meaning, I conduct in-depth analysis and interpretation of cultural commodities and media contents.